 For obvious reasons, freezing makes the most sense when it comes to storing your homemade baby food.
 Freezing makes the food-making process much more convenient — you can whip up big batches of baby food at a time and freeze leftovers for later, instead of having to make small batches of food every few days.

 Freezing can also help you take advantage of seasonal fruits and vegetables.
 Fruits and veggies are generally priced lower at the supermarket when they’re in season; take advantage of these sales to stock up on seasonal produce and make lots and lots of baby food with it.
 For example, if you find peaches on sale at 79 cents a pound during the summer, buy in bulk and then make a boatload of peach puree to freeze!
 Your baby will get the benefits of fresh fruit, and your wallet will get the benefit of buying in season.

 Finally, freezing your homemade baby food can help you control quantity and minimize waste.
 Each frozen cube of puree is approximately 1 oz. of food, so it’s easy for you to know exactly how much your baby is eating.
 What’s more, having small, frozen cubes of food allows you to minimize the chances of leftover, wasted food at the end of a meal.

 As with pureeing, having the right food storage utensils is important if you plan to make your baby’s food yourself.
-Visit our recommended products page for a listing of items that’ll help you store your baby’s food easily and safely.

 Everything You Need To Know About Starting Solids – All In One e-Book!